kaplanz/rugby/README.md

 This project aims to provide high-accuracy emulation of all major components in the SM83-based Nintendo Game Boy family of consoles.
 (Note that at this time, there are no plans to support the later Game Boy Advance, which has an entirely different architecture.)
-Each components is modular, enabling them to be easily substituted for one another.
+Each component is modular, enabling them to be easily substituted for one another.
 In turn, this leads to emulator instances supporting multiple implementations of core components with different accuracy/performance margins.